Nine reasons why I moved to Switzerland to work in tech

 This article was written in November 2014 but all things here are still valid in 2018, so read on.

 I run a technical recruitment agency based in Zurich.
-I will help you skip boring calls with non-technical recruiters, assess you reasonably and match you with cool tech jobs in Zurich (and also Munich and New York)!
-Please reach out to me at firstname.lastname@example.org.
+I will match you with cool tech jobs in Switzerland!
+Please reach out to me at email@example.com.

 1. High living standard

 Although Zurich is among the most expensive places in the world, it is easy to live here due to the high salaries.
-A comparison of net-salaries in Europe shows that while average pay in West-European countries are around 2000 EUR, Swiss companies pay 4000 EUR on average.
-The average net-salary in Zurich is around 5500 CHF but skewed upwards by people making insane salaries at UBS, Credit-Suisse and other banks.
+A comparison of net-salaries in Europe shows that while average pay in West-European countries are around EUR 2000, Swiss companies pay EUR 4000 on average.
+The average net-salary in Zurich is around CHF 5500 but skewed upwards by people making insane salaries at UBS, Credit-Suisse and other banks and multinationals.

 Like many places, Switzerland lacks qualified software engineers.
 The average market salary is high and it is the only place in Europe where it is on San Francisco/Bay-Area level.

 Switzerland’s tax system is simple: There are federal taxes, canton taxes and city taxes.
 Combined they amount to only 15% — 25% of gross-earnings for higher-middle class salaries.
 This is really little compared to other countries (e.g., Germany which is around 45-50% for the same income bracket).